cplett/cplett.github.io/page/xtb/11-docking.md

 xtb dock mol1.xyz mol2.xyz
 ```

+The best structure found is saved to `best.xyz`.
+Additionally, by default, the 15 best structures are written to the `final_structures.xyz` file.
+Both files can be visualized by opening them with a graphical program like Molden.
+Additionally, the `best_after_gen.xyz` file contains the best structure found before GFN optimization.

 Charges and the number of unpaired electrons for both molecules can be defined individually using the `--chrg1 <INT>`, `--chrg2 <INT>`, `--uhf1 <INT>`, and `--uhf2 <INT>` flags.

 {% include warning.html content='Due to technical issues, docking in xtb version 6.7.1 may not work properly.
 It is recommended to use version 6.7.0 or a bleeding-edge version of xtb for this exercise.' %}

-As an example, dock the following molecules.
+As an example, dock the following molecules in THF solvent.
 Molecule A has a charge of +1, while molecule B has a charge of -1.

 <!-- Tab links -->
 <div class="tab card">